neelsg/lithium/docs/spec.md

     amd64 android arduino arm jvm linux none riscv riscv64 webasm webjs windows

+## Doctype indicator

+A Lithium source file must start with the character sequence `Li` followed by the version of the language specification that was used.

+A standard doctype is of the form:

+    Li 0

+Only comments are permitted before the doctype indicator for a file.

+The doctype can optionally contain a type that can be used to compile files of other formats into data that can be used by Lithium programs.

+For files that are compiled by a built-in type, the type should follow after the language version as follows:

+    Li 0 {type name}

+For files that are compiled by a type in a custom package, the type should follow after the language version and then be followed by the path to the relevant package as follows:

+    Li 0 {type name} "{path to package}"

 ## Keywords

 The following keywords are reserved in Lithium:

-    co const default defer else extends false func for get if implements import in init interface return set true type
+    co const def defer else enum false func for get if import in init interface is mut pub return set true type

 ## Import

 An `import` statement is used to indicate packages that need to be imported into the current package.
 This statement must be placed at the top level of each file where the imported packages are used.

 The package name is a variable name used within the current file to refer to the imported package.

 The package path is a string literal that specifies the path where the imported package's source files are located.

 The `import` statement can take two forms:

 ### Inline form:

-    import package name "package path"{, package name "package path"...}
+    import {package name} "{package path}"{, ...}

 ### Block form:

     import:
-        package name "package path"
+        {package name} "{package path}"
         {...}

 ## Built-in library packages

 The built-in library packages provide basic functionality.
 The availability as well as contents of any built-in packages may vary depending on the architecture and operating system which is targeted.

 Built-in packages do not need to be imported with the `import` keyword and are available implicitly.

 ## Operators

 The following operators are available:

-    !  ||  &&  ==  !=  <  >  <=  >=  +  -  *  /  %  =
-    +=  -=  *=  /=  -/=  &=  |=  &|=  <<=  >>=  ++  --
+    !  ||  &&  ==  !=  <  >  <=  >=  +  -  *  /  %  =  +=  -=  ++  --

 ### Boolean operators

 Boolean operators only work on boolean values.
 If they are used by any other types, it will first implicitly convert to `bool` by trying the `x.bool` property.
 If no such property is present or that property does not return a boolean, a compile time error will result.
 The boolean operators are:

 - `!x` Boolean not.
 Will return the opposite of `x`.
 - `x || y` Boolean or.
 Will return true if either `x` or `y` is true.
 - `x && y` Boolean and.
 Will return true if both `x` and `y` is true.

 For any boolean expressions, the order will first be `!` (Not) and then `||` and `&&` from left to right.
 Brackets can be used to change the order.

-Short circuiting is used, so in the following cases, `y` will not even be
+Short circuiting is used, so in the following cases, `y` will not even be evaluated:
-evaluated:

 - `x || y` if `x` is `true`.
 - `x && y` if `x` is `false`.

 Note that we do not include an XOR operation as that can be trivially written as `x != y` where both `x` and `y` are boolean or more verbosely as `(x || y) && !(x && y)`.

 ### Comparison operators

 Comparison operators are syntactic sugar for calling a method on one of the operands (Left or right depends on which operator is used as shown below).
 These methods must return a single `bool` value.

 The comparison operators are:

-- `x == y` Is equal to. `x.=(y)`
+- `x == y` Is equal to. `x.==(y)`
-- `x != y` Is not equal to. `!x.=(y)`
+- `x != y` Is not equal to. `!x.==(y)`
 - `x < y` Is less than. `x.<(y)`
 - `x > y` Is greater than. `x.>(y)` or `y.<(x)`
 - `x <= y` Is less than or equal to. `!x.>(y)` or `!y.<(x)`
 - `x >= y` Is greater than or equal to. `!x.<(y)` or `!y.>(x)`

 Boolean operators are evaluated before comparison operators.
 The order of evaluation can be changed with brackets.

 ### Mathematical operators

 Mathematical operators perform mathematical operations on operands of the same type and return a result of that same type.
 These operators are syntactic sugar for calling a method on the left operand passing the right operand as the parameter.

 The mathematical operators are: